numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 For measuring the runtime on a given problem, we consider a quality indicator which is to be optimized (minimized).
-In the single-objective case, the quality indicator is the objective function value.
+In the noiseless single-objective case, the quality indicator is the best so-far observed objective function value (recommendations can replace previous observations).
 In the case of the ``bbob-biobj`` test suite, the quality indicator is based on the hypervolume indicator of the *archive* :math:`A_t`.

 .. |IHV| replace:: :math:`\IHV`

-Definition of the quality indicator
+Definition of the Quality Indicator
 ------------------------------------
 The indicator :math:`\IHV` to be mininized is either the negative hypervolume indicator of the archive with the nadir